Skip to main content

 Pushing migration directories to Atlas

-Now that we have our first migration, we can apply it to a database.
-There are multiple ways to accomplish this, with most methods covered in the guides section.
-In this example, we'll demonstrate how to push migrations to Atlas Cloud, much like how Docker images are pushed to Docker Hub.
+Now that we have our first migration, we can push the migration directory to Atlas Cloud, much like how Docker images are pushed to Docker Hub.

 Let's name our new migration project app and run atlas migrate push: